thelatemail/emacs_and_r_quickstart/README.md

 `C-x 1` will return to one window
 `C-x 0` will delete the current split you're working in

 Resizing horizontal splits is obvious, grab that divider and drag away.
 Not so much vertical splits.
-There's a tiny little grey dividing line at the bottom of the total Emacs window which you can use to resize.
+There's a tiny, not at all obvious, grey dividing line at the bottom of the total Emacs window which you can use to resize.
 See the image below.

 ![Alt](/03-resize_horizontal.png "Resizing horizontally")